michaeleisel/AutoPen/README.md

 For large projects, the codesigning phase can add a significant amount of time to incremental builds.
 This project provides an alternate version of `codesign` that is significantly faster.
 Under the hood, it essentially invokes `codesign` itself but with special runtime modifications made to `codesign` that cause it to run much faster.

 ***Note***: it is only intended for debug builds, to make debugging faster.

+***Note***: if you don't see a reduction in signing time of at least 50%, and your typical code signing time is > 1 second, feel free to file an issue

 ### Usage